 In that case, to see the museum exhibition you have to phone the museum warden who lives nearby and will then come and unlock the door for you (if he's around).
 We were given the number to call by the Vilna Gaon Jewish State Museum: +37068081278.

 The problem here is that this warden at the site does not speak English, only Lithuanian and Russian (we didn't try German though).
 So once again I was lucky to have my wife, who is a Russianist, to make the phone call.
 But if you don't have either of these languages then get someone in Vilnius to tell you how to say this.
 As long as you're understood, that's all that's needed.
 You won't strike up a lively conversation anyway.
-The warden is a very quiet solemn old man (there may be a reason for this – cf. Genocide Victims' Museum
+The warden is a very quiet solemn old man (there may be a reason for this – cf. Museum of Occupations and Freedom Fights

 Alternatively you could try and organize a guided tour through the Jewish Holocaust Museum